Clash Logo Tutorial Center

 Step 1

-Download & Install Clash for Android APK
+Download & Install Android Client APK

 Before installing, you must allow "Install unknown apps" in "Settings → Security" (or "Settings → Apps").
 The menu location varies by phone brand.